sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 * the container in which to insert the button, and
 * a function to call when the button is clicked.

 If you're wondering why the name of this function begins with an underscore (_), that's the convention that Leaflet uses for private methods (and attributes).
-It's only a convention so there's no requirement to follow it, but doing so will make it easier for someone familiar with Leaflet to understand our code.
+There's no requirement to follow it, but doing so will make it easier for someone familiar with Leaflet to understand our code.

 The `_createButton()` method itself relies on Leaflet utility functions.
 It creates the button as an `<a>` element with the specified text, title, and class, and it creates that element within the appropriate container (lines 2-5).
 It then binds several events to this `<a>` element.
 First it ignores initial `mousedown` and double-click events (line 8).
 It also prevents single-click events from propagating up the document tree and from implementing their default behavior (line 9).
 Finally, it executes the callback function on `click` events (line 10).